Dozodouzo/supybot-git/README.md

 Getting started
 ---------------
-* Refer to the supybot documentation to install supybot and configure your server e. g., using subybot-wizard.
+* Refer to the supybot documentation to install supybot and configure your server e. g., using supybot-wizard.
 Verify that you can start and contact your bot.

 * Unpack the plugin into the plugins directory (created by